Parents' Guide to The Mandalorian

 What's the Story?

 Set after the fall of the Empire depicted in the original trilogy of stories in the Star Wars universe, THE MANDALORIAN depicts a new hero.
-The Mandalorian (Pedro Pascal) is a lone wolf hard at work in the furthest reaches of the universe.
-He comes from an ancient race of warriors and bounty hunters, a sort of dark mirror to the noble Jedi fighters, and until now, the Mandalorian has been content to uphold his people's traditions.
-But when a mysterious new job brings him into contact with a life form he'd never imagined he'd face, the Mandalorian is suddenly willing to take desperate chances to protect what he holds dear.
+The Mandalorian (Pedro Pascal) is a lone wolf hard at work in the furthest reaches of the universe after the collapse of the Empire and the birth of the democratic New Republic.
+The Mandalorian comes from an ancient race of warriors and bounty hunters, a sort of dark mirror to the noble Jedi fighters, and until now, he has been content to uphold his people's traditions.
+But when a mysterious new job brings him into contact with a life form he never imagined he'd face, the Mandalorian is suddenly willing to take desperate chances to protect what he holds dear and to adopt a responsibility to a creature who holds immense power and can affect all life in the galaxy.

 Is It Any Good?